 - Human Trafficking 101 (30-60 minutes): Focus on sexual exploitation of minors; the history of human trafficking in Alameda County and how it’s perpetuated; what to do if you suspect someone is being exploited.
 Designed for professionals, students and law enforcement.

-- LGBTQIA+ Ally Training: (30-60 minutes): This training focuses on the specific barriers and needs of survivors in the queer community.
-Professional offices interested in learning more about queer allyship and particularly how to support queer survivors, benefit from this training.
+- LGBTQIA+ Training: (30-60 minutes): This training focuses on the specific barriers and needs of survivors in the queer community.
+Professional offices interested in learning more about creating inclusive environments and particularly how to support queer survivors, benefit from this training.

 - Professional training (~90 minutes).
 Custom learning goals for each audience may include tools for responding to disclosures of sexual violence and supporting or working with victims; information on the impact of trauma from sexual violence; and more.
 Tailored to any audience that will have to deal with the effects of sexual violence as part of their work (e.g. law enforcement, social work/medical students, RAs, teachers/professors).